tkocza/data_miners/_posts/2020-02-29-Distance_metrics.md

 If you want to turn "sleep" into "keep" you need to do two changes: one insertion and one substitution.

-The Levenshtein distance for this 2.
+The Levenshtein distance for this case is 2.

 <br/>